Official websites use .gov

 Recommendation of Location Monitoring

 The use of LM technology can be recommended as a sanction or action when addressing violations, but it should be recommended only to address specific risks associated with a violation.
-Again, the type of LM equipment and component used will be based on the individual’s risk level.
+Again, the type of LM technology and component used will be based on the individual’s risk level.

 Location Monitoring Summary Chart